Sense of Wonder, My Life in Comic Fandom – The Whole Story

 He sighed, then shared a smile with the clerk as he tossed down the larger coin.
 “Okay … but don’t tell your brothers.”

 “I won’t.
 Thanks, Dad.”

-Maybe it’s the four-square-and-solid look of this cover, with the heavily-muscled frame of Superman facing directly forward, bursting a chain by expanding his chest.
-The cover symmetry is further enhanced by rows of five panels on either side of the Man of Steel, each depicting an important supporting character: Lois Lane, Jimmy Olsen, Jor-el, et al. This is clearly a special comic book.
+Giant Superman Annual #1 is the first comic book that I remember picking out for myself.
+If I’d seen any before then, they hadn’t made any particular impression on me—but this one certainly did.
+Maybe it was the solid, foursquare look of the cover, with Superman’s heavily muscled frame facing directly forward as he burst a chain by expanding his chest.
+The cover symmetry was further enhanced by two rows of five panels on either side of the Man of Steel, each depicting an important supporting character: Lois Lane, Jimmy Olsen, Jor-el, et al. This was clearly a special comic book.

 “What?
 This comic book?
 But …”